alWasayf/hw05/README.md

 but please import it from another file and use it in this exercise) use that board implementation to extend it's functionality to interpret the string and print the correct board state on the board.

+to check your solution import the chessBoardStates.json for more example games

 for more info the FEN format, check out this [link](https://www.chess.com/terms/fen-chess)